parcel-bundler/website/src/languages/typescript.md

 {% endsamplefile %}
 {% endsample %}

-Even when using TSC, Parcel still processes each TypeScript file individually, so the note about about `isolatedModules` still applies.
+Even when using TSC, Parcel still processes each TypeScript file individually, so the note about `isolatedModules` still applies.
 In addition, some resolution features such as `paths` are not currently supported by Parcel.
 The TSC transformer also does not perform any type checking ([see below](#type-checking)).

 ### Babel